Anal-Rauth/Task-Manager/README.md

 ---

-## ✔️ Assumptions
+## ✔️ Project Expectations & Constraints

 * Users authenticate via email/password
 * Tasks are private per user account
 * Browser supports localStorage
 * Vercel is used as the deployment target
-* Password reset will be implemented later

 ---